Chinese cruiser Zhiyuan: Popular culture

 The story of Deng's order to ram the Yoshino and his subsequent refusal to leave his ship as it sank has resulted in him being placed in popular culture as a national hero, particularly following the formation of the People's Republic of China.
-Deng, and the events on the Zhuyuan are repeated in school textbooks in China, where they praise his actions while also criticising Li Hongzhang.
-The People's Liberation Army Navy training ship Shichang, was named after Deng.
+Deng's heroism on the Zhiyuan are repeated in school textbooks, where the Chinese praise his actions while also criticising Li Hongzhang.
+The People's Liberation Army Navy training ship Shichang was named after Deng.

 As a result, Zhiyuan has received many mentions and appearances in historical reenactments, such as the 1962 Changchun Film Studio movie Naval Battle of 1894 which concentrated on Deng's actions in the Battle of the Yalu River.
 This particular film ends in a sequence wherein Zhiyuan attempts to ram the Yoshino, before cutting to waves hitting rocks on a shoreline with Deng's face superimposed.
 Deng and the Zhiyuan appeared in the 2003 Chinese television series Towards the Republic, in which he was described as a strict but honourable captain whose ship's company respects him and his authority.